How does KNM monitor Windows performance metrics?

 - Windows Management Instrumentation (WMI)

-Windows performance registry
+1. Windows performance register

 The Windows performance register is a virtual registry hive that contains performance metrics from a number of installed providers.
 All the communication with the performance registry is done via the remote registry service.